arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 The `setup()` function:

-- The sketch initializes your Opta™ device, setting the analog-to-digital converter resolution and preparing the onboard user LEDs.
+- The sketch initializes the Opta™ device, setting the analog-to-digital converter resolution and preparing the onboard user LEDs.
-- The sketch establishes connection handlers for the USB memory stick using `connectionCallback()` and `disconnectionCallback()` functions.
+- The sketch also establishes connection handlers for the USB memory stick using the `connectionCallback()` and `disconnectionCallback()` functions.

 The main `loop()` function:

 - The sketch monitors the onboard user button for a three-second pressing, holding, and then releasing it to initiate or stop the data logging process.
-- When data logging is started, `LED_D0` is illuminated as an indication.
+- When data logging is started, `LED_D0` is illuminated as an indication of the process.
 The "Knight Rider" LED pattern is displayed while the device waits for a USB memory stick connection.
 - The `writeToUSB()` function manages the data writing process to the USB memory stick, including initialization and updating data to the USB memory stick through the `performUpdate()` function.
 - Analog input data is formatted and written to a file named `analog_inputs_data.txt` on the USB memory stick.
-- When the data logging is completed (indicated by pressing the user button for three seconds again), the code stops writing data to the USB memory stick.
+- When the data logging is completed (indicated by pressing the user button for three seconds again), the sketch stops writing data to the USB memory stick.
 - The sketch shows the end of the data logging process by blinking all the onboard user LEDs ten times.

-**Optional**: Debugging with `debugPrint` statements via Opta's RS-485 interface
+**Optional**: Debugging with `debugPrint` statements via Opta's RS-485 interface.

-- The `debugPrint` functions provide essential feedback throughout the code, aiding in monitoring and troubleshooting.
+- The `debugPrint` functions provide essential feedback throughout the sketch, aiding in monitoring and troubleshooting.
+The function can be turned on or off by setting the `Arduino_UnifiedStorage::debuggingModeEnabled()` function to `true` or `false`.
 - These statements output important information via your Opta™ device's onboard RS-485 serial interface, including status updates during USB memory stick connection and file operation results.

 ### Testing the Example Code